foundata/guidelines/oci-container-image-guide.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-Rebuildability is mandatory: the project can create a working replacement from documented inputs.
-Bit-for-bit reproducibility is strongly desirable, but must be measured and claimed precisely rather than assumed.
+- Rebuildability is mandatory: the project MUST be able to create a working replacement from documented inputs.
+- Bit-for-bit reproducibility is strongly desirable, but it MUST be measured and claimed precisely rather than assumed.

 **You MUST:**